mohamedhassan279/Shell/README.md

 It is required to implement a Unix shell program.
 A shell is simply a program that conveniently allows you to run other programs.
 Read up on your favorite shell to see what it does.

-Your shell must support the following commands:
+The shell must support the following commands:

 1. The internal shell command "exit" which terminates the shell
     * **Concepts**: shell commands, exiting the shell.
     * **System calls**: exit()
 2. A command with no arguments
     * **Example**: ls, cp, rm …etc
-    * **Details**: Your shell must block until the command completes and, if the return code is abnormal, print out a message to that effect.
+    * **Details**: The shell must block until the command completes and, if the return code is abnormal, print out a message to that effect.
     * **Concepts**: Forking a child process, waiting for it to complete and synchronous execution.
     * **System calls**: fork(), execvp(), exit(), waitpid()
 3. A command with arguments